Alexandre-Fernandez/svelidate/README.md

 const general = {
-	truthy, // value is truthy (can be used to validate booleans/checkboxes). falsy, // value is falsy (can be used to validate booleans/checkboxes). required:, // value is truthy or strictly equal to 0. equalTo, // value is strictly equal to argument. differentFrom, // value is strictly different from argument.
+	truthy, // value is truthy (can be used to validate booleans/checkboxes). falsy, // value is falsy (can be used to validate booleans/checkboxes). required, // value is truthy or strictly equal to 0. eq(value: any), // value is strictly equal to argument. neq(value: any), // value is strictly different from argument.
 }
 </pre>
 </details>